trynthink/scout/docs/tutorials.rst

 * *Type of time sensitive metric desired*.
 The reported metric can represent either change in energy use across multiple hours (e.g., kWh, GWh, TWh) or change in power per hour (e.g., kW, GW, TW).
 * *Daily hour range to restrict to*.
 The time slice can include all 24 hours of a day or be set to specific a daily period of peak demand on the electric grid (e.g., 4--8 PM) or low demand on the electric grid (e.g., 12--4 AM).
 * *Basis for determining hour range*.
 Periods of peak and low demand are determined using system-level load profiles for a representative set of `EMM regions`_.
-These profiles and associated periods may be based on *total* system demand, or total system demand *net* renewable energy generation. [#]_
+These profiles and associated periods may be based on *total* system demand, or total system demand *net* renewable energy generation.
+Furthermore, the system profiles may be based on either the `AEO Reference Case`_ or the `AEO Low Renewable Cost`_ (e.g., higher renewable penetration) side case assumptions. [#]_
 * *Season of focus*.
 The analysis can be limited to one of three seasons: summer (Jun--Sep), winter (Dec--Mar), or intermediate (Oct--Nov, Apr--May).
 * *Calculation type*.
 The reported metric can represent a sum or average of loads across multiple hours (when reporting a change in energy use); or a maximum or average hourly load (when reporting a change in power).
 * *Day type of focus*.
 The time slice can include all days of the week or be restricted to only weekdays or weekends.